ShuwenZheng888/IB3K5-Group-Assessment/README.md

 # Instruction
 This GitHub file is used as a code reference for the IB3K5 group assessment (group 30) data analysis and data visualization.
-It consists of three parts: python code for each part of the data analysis result, a Jupyter Notebook file for all the code included and a zip file includes all the data txt.
+It consists of three parts: python code for each part of the data analysis result, two Jupyter Notebook files with all the code included and a zip file includes all the data txt.

 ## Python Files
 There are seven Python files included: